DavidVollmers/Comfyg/docs/docs/security.md

 | `COMFYG_SystemClientSecret` | The client secret of the system client. |

 > [!IMPORTANT]
 > The system client can always access, edit and delete all values of the Comfyg store.
-It should only be used for the
+It should only be used for client
-> initial setup and in emergency cases.
+> setup and in emergency cases.

 You can create new clients using the `comfyg setup client` command.
 You can read more about it [here](cli/command_setup_client.md).